Monocular Depth Estimation through Virtual-world Supervision and Real-world SfM Self-Supervision: Experimental Results

 \subsubsection{Additional insights}

-In terms of qualitative results we think the best performing and most similar approaches are PackNet-SfM and MonoDEVSNet, both relying only on real-world monocular systems.
+In terms of qualitative results we think the best performing and most similar approaches are PackNet-SfM and MonoDEVSNet, both relying on real-world monocular systems.
 Thus, we perform a deeper comparison of them.
-First, following the analysis introduced in the PackNet-SfM article \cite{Guizilini:20203D}, \Fig{depth_error_as_a_function_of_depth} plots the abs-rel metric of both methods as a function of depth.
-Results are similar up to $20$m, then our proposal clearly outperforms PackNet-SfM up to $70$m, where both methods start to perform similarly and in the last part of the range, up to $80$m, PackNet-SfM outperforms our proposal.
-How these differences translate to the abs-rel global metric depends on the number of pixels falling in each distance range, which we show as an histogram in the same plot.
+First, following PackNet-SfM article \cite{Guizilini:20203D}, \Fig{depth_error_as_a_function_of_depth} plots the abs-rel error as a function of depth.
+Since this is a relative error, we also plot rms.
+Results are similar within a close range of up to $20$m.
+Within $20$m and $70$m, our proposal clearly outperforms PackNet-SfM and beyond $70$m both methods perform similarly.
+How these differences translate to abs-rel and rms global scores depends on the number of pixels falling in each distance range, which we show as an histogram in the same plot.
 We see how for the KR testing set most of the pixels fall in the $5-20$m depth range, where both methods perform more similarly.
-Second, we provide further comparative insights by using KS data since it has associated per-class semantic GT, which we are going to use for evaluation purposes.
+Second, we provide further comparative insights by using KS data since it has associated per-class semantic GT.
 Note that, although KS is a different data split than the one used in the experiments shown so far (KR), still is KITTI data; thus, we are not yet facing experiments about generalization.
 Figure \ref{fig:kitti_2015_ghost_cars_qualitative} compares qualitative results of PackNet-SfM {\vs} MonoDEVSNet.
 We can see how PackNet-SfM misses some vehicles that our proposal does not.
 We believe that these vehicles may be moving at a similar speed w.r.t the ego-vehicle, which may be problematic for pure SfM-based approaches and we hypothesize that virtual-world supervision can help to avoid this problem.
 Figure \ref{fig:per_class_analysis} shows the corresponding abs-rel metric per-class, focusing on the most relevant classes for driving.
 Note how the main differences between PackNet-SfM and MonoDEVSNet are observed on vehicles, especially on cars.

 Additional qualitative results are added in \Fig{pcd_representation}, where we can see how original images from KR and KS can be rendered as a textured point cloud.
 In particular, the viewpoint of these renders can change with respect to the original images thanks to the absolute depth values obtained with MonoDEVSNet.